ohenley/awesome-ada/README.md

 #### Automation
 - [acnc](https://github.com/Fabien-Chouteau/ACNC) - A G-code parser and CNC controller (in Ada).
+- [aicwl](http://www.dmitry-kazakov.de/ada/aicwl.htm) - Collection of packages provided for design of high-quality industrial control widgets for Ada applications.
+- [ada-for-automation](https://gitlab.com/ada-for-automation/ada-for-automation) - A4A is a framework for designing industrial automation applications using the Ada language.

 #### Simulation
 - [ghdl](https://github.com/ghdl/ghdl) - VHDL 2008/93/87 simulator.